 Cerner Corp. v.
 Visicu, Inc. – Rob represented Cerner in a declaratory judgment action involving patents relating to remote monitoring of intensive care units, resulting in a jury verdict finding both asserted patents invalid and not infringed.

 Sprint v.
 Comcast – Rob served as trial counsel for Sprint in a patent infringement action in the District of Delaware wherein Sprint asserted two patents related to fiber optical SONET networks.
-After a one-week jury trial, the jury returned a verdict in Sprint’s favor on all issues.
-The case is currently on appeal.

 Marshall Packaging v.
 The Coca-Cola Co. – Rob represented The Coca-Cola Company in a patent infringement action in the Eastern District of Texas.